1. Introduction.

 2.1.
 Create your campaign.

-If you have any questions or doubts during the process, don't hesitate to contact us at help@cool-tabs.com
+If you have any questions during the process, you can contact us at help@cool-tabs.com.

-After completing the previous sections, go to the 'Gamifications' section, activate the Spot the Differences option and click on 'Configure'.
+After completing the basic sections, go to the 'Gamifications' section, activate the Spot the Differences option, and click on 'Configure'.

 Once inside the configuration, complete the fields related to the game features and design: